Lembert Dome: Hiking Tuolumne Meadows Famous Granite Dome

 When driving Tioga Pass through Tuolumne Meadows, one of the most impressive features of the landscape is the large granite slab that sits right next to the meadow known as Lembert Dome.
-I have driven by it many times and always wondered what it would be like to look out from the top, so on a recent trip to Yosemite to hike Clouds Rest, I added in the short jaunt up Lembert Dome.
+I have driven by it many times and always wondered what it would be like to look out from the top.
+So on a recent trip to Yosemite to hike Clouds Rest, I added in the short journey up Lembert Dome.
 Here is all the information if you want to take this relatively easy hike with a massive payoff.

 - 3 miles round trip